Is Tilling Bad for Soil? 6 Myths About Tillage

 Tillage exposes valuable soil microbial life that is sensitive to oxygen, killing it.

-Myths about tilling
+6 Myths about tillage

-Tilling aerates the soil in the spring
+MYTH #1 - Tilling aerates the soil in the spring

 Wrong.
 Tilling breaks apart air and water pockets that have been naturally created by microbes, earthworms and other insects, causing compaction and lack of airflow for root systems.
 These creatures are natural tillers and the only tillage system you need.

-Tilling makes the ground easier to work
+MYTH #2 - Tilling makes the ground easier to work

 Wrong.
 Tillage inevitably compacts soil to the point of it being unworkable.
 Then the thought is, tilling is the only way to prep every spring because the soil is so compacted.
 The system of tillage perpetuates itself in this way.

-Thereβs no way Iβll be able to start a new garden unless I till it
+MYTH #3 - Thereβs no way Iβll be able to start a new garden unless I till it

 There are several ways you can start a new garden without a tiller.
 Sheet Mulching and Silage Tarping are two of the best ways to get going without a tiller!

-Tilling is the only way I can control weeds
+MYTH #4 - Tilling is the only way I can control weeds

 No it isnβt.
 In fact, tilling exposes dormant weed seeds and makes your weed problems worse.
 Learn how to control weeds without tilling here.

-Tilling is the only way I can incorporate my cover crops
+MYTH #5 - Tilling is the only way I can incorporate my cover crops

 Wrong.
 Our preferred way of terminating cover crops is to mow them down prior to seed setting, then finishing for 1-3 weeks with permeable landscape fabric or a silage tarp.
 Rather than incorporating into the soil, we top the cover crop residue with a layer of compost or composted manure.